 particle_x[i] += particle_vx[i]

-on these)particle_y[i] += particle_vy[i]
+particle_y[i] += particle_vy[i]

-(ditto)- Finally, if the particle’s position is “offscreen” (its X position is less than
+- Finally, if the particle’s position is “offscreen” (its X position is less than

 PARTICLE_X_MIN

-or greater thanPARTICLE_X_MAX
+OR greater thanPARTICLE_X_MAX

-or its Y position is less thanPARTICLE_Y_MIN
+OR its Y position is less thanPARTICLE_Y_MIN

-or greater thanPARTICLE_Y_MAX
+OR greater thanPARTICLE_Y_MAX

 ):- set